 We now have four generations in the workforce at the same time, which means well-being programs will have to adapt to meet the needs of these very different groups.
 In particular, as Gen Z (ages 18 to 25) enters the workforce, we are learning that their needs are unique and go beyond what many well-being programs currently provide.
 Read on for some insights on this topic and how we can begin to shape our well-being programs for the workforce of the future.

-So, it’s critical to address these well-being needs with programs to support mental health, financial wellness, physical activity (at-home fitness), and social connectedness in the short-term.
+So, it’s critical to address these well-being needs with programs to support mental health, financial wellness, and social connectedness in the short-term.

-But what is it about this generation that we need to pay special attention to as we consider what well-being programs will look like after the pandemic?
+But what is it about this generation that we need to pay special attention to as we consider what well-being programs will look like in the next few years?

 They expect employers to be involved in less traditional aspects of well-being.